210927-JavaFS/project1-jaduhart/README.md

 ## Executive Summary
 The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
 All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
 Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
 Finance managers are authorized to approve and deny requests for expense reimbursement.

+**Technologies Used:**
+Java, SQL, CSS, HTML, JavaScript, JUnit, Hibernate, AWS RDS, Log4J, Javalin

+**Features**
+Login
+Employees can add Reimbursements that are persisted in a back end database Employees can also view Reimburesements by their resolvement status Console logs difference between Employee and Finance Manager

+**Set Up**
+Clone the repository onto client server with git Import an existing Maven project into client IDE & select newly cloned folder Create schema in database called ers_reimbursement
+Run the Main class as a java application
+Navigate to localhost:8081/helloFS.html

 **State-chart Diagram (Reimbursement Statuses)**
 ![](./imgs/state-chart.jpg)